ggatward/soe-ci-pipeline/README.md

   - Optional RPMs,
   - Common RPMs Server
   - Satellite 6.1 Tools
-* Create a sync plan that does a daily sync of the RHEL product
+* Create a sync plan that does a daily sync of the RHEL product and perform an initial sync.
-* Do an initial sync
 * Create a `jenkins` user on the satellite (both OS and Application)
 * Configure hammer for passwordless usage by creating a `~jenkins/.hammer/cli_config.yml` file.
 [More details here](http://blog.theforeman.org/2013/11/hammer-cli-for-foreman-part-i-setup.html).
 * Copy over the public key of the `jenkins` user on the Jenkins server to the `jenkins` user on the satellite and ensure that `jenkins` on the Jenkins server can do passwordless `ssh` to the satellite.